Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "You have to make time, even for something as universal as staring at the stars."
+> "At the center of your being you have the answer; you know who you are and you know what you want."
-> — **W.P.
-Kinsella**
+> — **Lao Tzu**

 ---

-_Last updated: 28 November 2025 ⏳_
+_Last updated: 29 November 2025 ⏳_